What to Expect from Your Internship

 - May work full time every other term (or no more than two terms back-to-back), alternating between full-time work assignments and full-time enrollment in school.
 This is called an Alternating Co-op.

-- In-depth project opportunities, ongoing major-related experiences and significant exposure to field of interest
+- In-depth project opportunities, ongoing major-related experiences, and significant exposure to the field of interest

 - Qualifies for "Curricular Practical Training" (CPT) for international students